usefiko/pilito/AFFILIATE_SYSTEM_README.md

     if not referrer.affiliate_active:
         return

+    # Get config and check if active
+    config = AffiliationConfig.get_config()
+    if not config.is_active:
+        return

+    # ✨ NEW: Check if payment is within validity period
+    if not config.is_within_validity_period(
+        user_registration_date=instance.user.date_joined,
+        payment_date=instance.payment_date
+    ):
+        return  # Payment is outside the validity period

     # Calculate and pay commission
-    config = AffiliationConfig.get_config()
     commission = config.calculate_commission(instance.amount)

     with transaction.atomic():